atinfo/awesome-test-automation/java-test-automation.md

 * [Beanmother](https://github.com/keepcosmos/beanmother) - A library for setting up Java Bean as test data.
 * [PIT](http://pitest.org) - Pitest, a tool for mutation testing
 * [GreenMail](http://www.icegreen.com/greenmail/) - GreenMail is an open source, intuitive and easy-to-use test suite of email servers for testing purposes.
 Typical use cases include mail integration testing or a lightweight sandboxed mail server for development.
+* [image-comparison](https://romankh3.github.io/image-comparison/) - Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
+Some parts of the image can be excluded from the comparison.
+Can be used for automation qa tests.

 ## Test Data
 * [Faker](https://github.com/DiUS/java-faker) - Java implementation of Faker, a library for generating fake data such as names, addresses, and phone numbers.